Future-Drama: Production

 Matt Selman was inspired to write the episode after asking himself what if people saw Lisa and Bart as teenagers.

 The episode was written by Matt Selman, his thirteenth writing credit for The Simpsons.
 The episode was the third season sixteen episode that Mike B. Anderson directed, following "Fat Man and Little Boy" and "Pranksta Rap".
 It was the third future-themed episode of The Simpsons, following the season six episode "Lisa's Wedding" and the season eleven episode "Bart to the Future".

 Even though this is the 350th episode broadcast on FOX, the 350th in production order is "The Father, the Son, and the Holy Guest Star" (which was temporarily shelved following Pope John Paul II's death, and was originally supposed to air after "Don't Fear the Roofer").

 In an interview, Selman stated that the story of the episode originated when he asked himself what if people saw Bart and Lisa grow up as "ugly teenagers".

 Amy Poehler guest starred as Jenda.
 John DiMaggio reprised his role as Bender from the television series Futurama, created by Simpsons creator Matt Groening.

 Cultural references

 The episode's title is a parody of the TV series Futurama, which was also created by Simpsons creator Matt Groening.
 The character Bender makes a cameo appearance when Homer and Bart pass through a quantum tunnel; voice actor John DiMaggio reprised his role voicing Bender.
 The song playing while Homer and Bart cruise through the former's hovercar is "I.G.Y." by Donald Fagen.
 The songs "Take On Me" by a-ha, "Bizarre Love Triangle" by New Order, "Incense and Peppermints" by Strawberry Alarm Clock, and "True" by Spandau Ballet are played during Bart and Lisa's prom.
 "Sea of Love" by Phil Phillips plays while Homer and Marge kiss in the former's aquatic home.
-"Lenny's Super Pet" bears a strong resemblance to Superman's pet dog, Krypto the Superdog.
+"Lenny's Super Pet" bears a strong resemblance to Superman's pet dog, Krypto.